 The Ten Broeck Mansion was built in 1797-98 for General Abraham Ten Broeck and his wife, Elizabeth Van Rensselaer.
 The home is a Federal-style house with sloping lawns and formal gardens.
-The mansion, named Prospect, commanded a sweeping view of the Hudson River and its daily traffic of barges and schooners along the busy trade route.
-Theodore Olcott purchased the residence in 1848 and renamed it Arbour Hill, after the surrounding area which today is an Albany neighborhood known by the name Arbor Hill.
-In 1948, after 100 years of Olcott family ownership, the Mansion was presented by the heirs of Robert Olcott to the Albany County Historical Association.
+The mansion, which they named Prospect, commanded a sweeping view of the Hudson River.
+Thomas Worth Olcott acquired the residence in 1848 and renamed it Arbor Hill, after the surrounding area.
+This richly diverse and historic neighborhood, with a wealth of architectural details, still bears this name today.